 Albany.
 Amsterdam.
-Atlanta.
-Austin.
-Berlin.¬ Boston.
+Atlanta, Austin.
+Berlin¬.
+Boston.
 Charlotte.
 Chicago.
 Dallas.
 Delaware.
 Denver.
 Fort Lauderdale.
 Houston.
-Kingdom of Saudi Arabia. " Las Vegas.
-London.
+Kingdom of Saudi Arabia".
+Las Vegas.
+London\.
 Long Island.
 Los Angeles.
-Mexico City.+ Miami.
-Milan. " Minneapolis.
+Mexico City+.
+Miami.
+Milan".
+Minneapolis.
 New Jersey.
 New York.
 Northern Virginia.
 Orange County.
 Orlando.
 Philadelphia.
 Phoenix.
 Portland.
 Sacramento.
 Salt Lake City.
 San Diego.
 San Francisco.
-Seoul.∞ Shanghai.
+São Paulo".
+Seoul∞.
+Shanghai.
 Silicon Valley.
-Singapore. ■ Tallahassee.
+Singapore=.
+Tallahassee.
 Tampa.
-Tel Aviv. ↑ Tokyo.
-TM United Arab Emirates. < Warsaw. ~ Washington, D.C..
+Tel Aviv^.
+Tokyo\.
+United Arab Emirates".
+Warsaw~.
+Washington, D.C.
 West Palm Beach.
 Westchester County.

 This Greenberg Traurig Alert is issued for informational purposes only and is not intended to be construed or used as general legal advice nor as a solicitation of any type.
 Please contact the author(s) or your Greenberg Traurig contact if you have questions regarding the currency of this information.
 The hiring of a lawyer is an important decision.
 Before you decide, ask for written information about the lawyer's legal qualifications and experience.
-Greenberg Traurig is a service mark and trade name of Greenberg Traurig, LLP and Greenberg Traurig, P.A. ¬Greenberg Traurig's Berlin office is operated by Greenberg Traurig Germany, an affiliate of Greenberg Traurig, P.A. and Greenberg Traurig, LLP.
-"Khalid Al-Thebity Law Firm in affiliation with Greenberg Traurig, P.A. is applying to register a joint venture in Saudi Arabia.
-Operates as a separate UK registered legal entity. +Greenberg Traurig's Mexico City office is operated by Greenberg Traurig, S.C., an affiliate of Greenberg Traurig, P.A. and Greenberg Traurig, LLP.
-"Greenberg Traurig's Milan office is operated by Greenberg Traurig Santa Maria, an affiliate of Greenberg Traurig, P.A. and Greenberg Traurig, LLP. ∞Operates as Greenberg Traurig LLP Foreign Legal Consultant Office. [□]Greenberg Traurig's Singapore office is operated by Greenberg Traurig Singapore LLP which is licensed as a foreign law practice in Singapore.
-AGreenberg Traurig's Tel Aviv office is a branch of Greenberg Traurig, P.A., Florida, USA. ¤Greenberg Traurig's Tokyo Office is operated by GT Tokyo Horitsu Jimusho and Greenberg Traurig Gaikokuhojimubengoshi Jimusho, affiliates of Greenberg Traurig, P.A. and Greenberg Traurig, LLP.
-"Greenberg Traurig's United Arab Emirates office is operated by Greenberg Traurig Limited. ~Greenberg Traurig's Warsaw office is operated by GREENBERG TRAURIG Nowakowska-Zimoch Wysokiński sp.k., an affiliate of Greenberg Traurig, P.A. and Greenberg Traurig, LLP.
+Greenberg Traurig is a service mark and trade name of Greenberg Traurig, LLP and Greenberg Traurig, P.A. ¬Greenberg Traurig's Berlin office is operated by Greenberg Traurig Germany, an affiliate of Greenberg Traurig, P.A. and Greenberg Traurig, LLP. \Operates as a separate UK registered legal entity.
+"Greenberg Traurig operates in the Kingdom of Saudi Arabia through Greenberg Traurig Khalid Al-Thebity Law Firm, a professional limited liability company, licensed to practice law by the Ministry of Justice. +Greenberg Traurig's Mexico City office is operated by Greenberg Traurig, S.C., an affiliate of Greenberg Traurig, P.A. and Greenberg Traurig, LLP.
+"Greenberg Traurig's Milan office is operated by Greenberg Traurig Santa Maria, an affiliate of Greenberg Traurig, P.A. and Greenberg Traurig, LLP. >Greenberg Traurig's São Paulo office is operated by Greenberg Traurig Brazil Consultores em Direito Estrangeiro - Direito Estadunidense, incorporated in Brazil as a foreign legal consulting firm.
+Attorneys in the São Paulo office do not practice Brazilian law. ∞ Operates as Greenberg Traurig LLP Foreign Legal Consultant Office.
+"Greenberg Traurig's Singapore office is operated by Greenberg Traurig Singapore LLP which is licensed as a foreign law practice in Singapore. ^Greenberg Traurig's Tel Aviv office is a branch of Greenberg Traurig, P.A., Florida, USA.

+¤Greenberg Traurig's Tokyo Office is operated by GT Tokyo Horitsu Jimusho and Greenberg Traurig Gaikokuhojimubengoshi Jimusho, affiliates of Greenberg Traurig, P.A. and Greenberg Traurig, LLP.
+(Greenberg Traurig's United Arab Emirates office is operated by Greenberg Traurig Limited. ~Greenberg Traurig's Warsaw office is operated by GREENBERG TRAURIG Nowakowska-Zimoch Wysokiński sp.k., an affiliate of Greenberg Traurig, P.A. and Greenberg Traurig, LLP.
 Certain partners in GREENBERG TRAURIG Nowakowska-Zimoch Wysokiński sp.k. are also shareholders in Greenberg Traurig, P.A.
 Images in this advertisement do not depict Greenberg Traurig attorneys, clients, staff or facilities.
-No aspect of this advertisement has been approved by the Supreme Court of New Jersey. ©2023 Greenberg Traurig, LLP.
+No aspect of this advertisement has been approved by the Supreme Court of New Jersey. ©2024 Greenberg Traurig, LLP.
 All rights reserved.

-© 2023 Greenberg Traurig, LLP www.gtlaw.com | 3
+© 2024 Greenberg Traurig, LLP www.gtlaw.com | 3